 Protecting Religious Freedom …in the United States

+As part of its mission, ISNA seeks to help represent the voice of diverse Muslim communities within the United States, as well as to represent an American voice within Muslim communities around the world.
+Both goals require heightened attentiveness to issues of religious freedom and civil liberties, which ISNA seeks to address through positive interreligious partnerships both here in the U.S. and abroad.
 Domestically, ISNA helped convene the interfaith campaign, Shoulder-to-Shoulder: Standing with American Muslims; Upholding American Values, and speaks out on behalf of the rights of Americans of all faiths and no faith.
 ISNA is an outspoken advocate of the First Amendment and believes that hateful rhetoric should be condemned by society at large and not by the government.
 Just as Jewish and Christian leaders support Muslims through Shoulder-to-Shoulder, so does ISNA join in upholding American values by condemning antisemitism and other forms bigotry.

 … around the worldISNA President Imam Mohamed Magid and ISNA Director of Community Outreach Dr. Mohamed Elsanousi meet with Shaykh Abdallah bin Bayyah and Mauritanian President Mohamed Ould Abdel Aziz in Nouakchott, Mauritania (July 2012)

+ISNA is also a major advocate of international religious freedom and routinely calls for the right to religious freedom around the world, regardless of region or religious affiliation.
+ISNA has spoken out on numerous occasions on behalf of numerous persecuted groups, from Muslims in Myanmar (Burma) and China to Christians in Egypt and Pakistan.
+Over recent years, ISNA has become increasingly concerned not only about the challenges faced by Muslim minorities within the United States, but also those faced by religious minorities in Muslim-majority communities around the world.
+There have been numerous reports about serious violations of the rights of religious minorities in Muslim-majority countries–incidents which stand in stark contrast to the values and traditions of Islam.
 Historically, when such circumstances arise which run counter to Islamic teachings and principles, it has always been the role of Islamic scholars to intervene.
 As such, ISNA is currently working together with Muslim leaders worldwide to promote a mechanism for developing Islamic standards and protocols on religious freedom and the role of religious minorities in the Muslim-majority communities.
 This effort is also in line with ISNA’s domestic priorities, because poor treatment of religious minorities in Muslim-majority communities also has a substantial and negative effect on the manner in which Muslim minorities are regarded and treated in the West.